quicwg/base-drafts/draft-ietf-quic-recovery.md

 * the latest RTT sample is higher than the SRTT, perhaps due to a sustained increase in the actual RTT, but the smoothed SRTT has not yet caught up.

-Implementers MAY experiment with including RTT variance in the threshold, or with using absolute or other reordering thresholds, bearing in mind that a lower multiplier reduces reordering resilience and increases spurious retransmissions, and a higher multiplier increases loss detection delay.
+Implementations MAY experiment with using other reordering thresholds, such as absolute values or thresholds from similar previous connections, with adaptive thresholds, or with including RTT variance in the threshold.
+While experimenting, implementations should consider the tradeoff between using a smaller threshold, which reduce reordering resilience and increases spurious retransmissions, and using a higher threshold, which increases loss detection delay.

 ## Timeout Loss Detection